Doctors may prescribe biologics to treat ulcerative colitis. Biologics are medications that companies make from living cells.

 • may stop working over time

-• raise the risk of infection
+• increase the risk of infection

 This article describes the types of biologics that may help treat UC.
 We also look into their side effects and costs.

-In a person with UC, the immune system is overactive and mistakenly attacks cells in the body.
+In a person with UC, the immune system is overactive and mistakenly attacks healthy cells in the body.

 Biologics are medications that attack specific cells and proteins in the immune system that cause inflammatory disease processes.
 For this reason, doctors also refer to treatment with biologics as targeted therapy.

-• anti-tumor necrosis factor (TNF) agents
+• anti-tumor necrosis factor (anti-TNF) agents

 • integrin receptor antagonists